-Step 1: Graduate High School
+Step 1: Graduate High School (Four Years)

 A high school diploma or GED is required as a stepping stone towards a vet tech career.
-High school students who want to pursue this path should be sure to aim for good grades in natural sciences, like biology, for the best chance at obtaining admission to a vet tech program down the line.
+High school students who want to pursue this path should be sure to aim for high grades in natural sciences, like biology, for the best chance at obtaining admission to a vet tech program down the line.

-Step 2: Complete a Vet Tech Program
+Step 2: Complete a Vet Tech Program (Two Years)

-While vet tech programs are not uniform, most last only two years and result in an associate of science degree in veterinary technology.
+While vet tech programs are not uniform, most last two years and result in an associate of science degree in veterinary technology.
 In West Virginia, in order to become registered as a veterinary technician, students must graduate from an AVMA-accredited institution.

-Step 3: Take the VTNE
+Step 3: Take the VTNE (Less Than One Year)

-Step 4: Take the West Virginia State Jurisprudence Exam
+Step 4: Take the West Virginia State Jurisprudence Exam (Less Than One Year)